 Libraries are linked together through an interlibrary-loan (or ILL) system.
 Libraries share books and make digitized articles available to people throughout the state connected through this system.
 What you need to know:

 If you have a reference to an article you want, you don't need to go through a database to order it.
 There's a form you can fill in with the citation information, but it's cleverly hidden.
 To find it ...

 Zotero is a free program for saving citations, taking notes, and formatting reference lists.
-Once you download Zotero and install a browser plugin, you can use it to save webpages, articles in databases, and book references from the library catalog, library databases, Amazon, or Google Books.
+Once you download Zotero and install a browser connector, you can use it to save webpages, articles in databases, and book references from the library catalog, library databases, Amazon, or Google Books.
 Your collected references can be synced from one computer to another and can be accessed online through any web browser.
 Sort your references into project folders, tag them, add annotations and, when you want to create a reference, simply drag them into a document and choose a format.
 See the Zotero Quick Start Guide to get started, try our very brief general guide to Zotero, or see Jason Puckett's guide for more tips and strategies.

 A note for Zotero users - you can set up Zotero to recognize content in our databases by clicking on Edit > preferences > Advanced, and adding under Resolver this URL: http://worldcatlibraries.org/registry/gateway

 Zotero works with Google Docs.
-An optional plug-in for Word (or Open Office) is available.
+An optional plug-in for Word (or Open Office) is also available.
 Open Zotero and install the plugin found under Tools - Options - Cite.
 The plugins will then be found in Word under the Add-Ins tab (PC) or under the scripts menu (Mac).

 Want more information?
 Contact a reference librarian (folke @ gustavus.edu).